mielvds/noise-website/_posts/2015-01-08-welcome-to-noise.md

 ---
 layout: post
-title:  "Submission deadline extended!"
+title:  "Welcome to NoISE Workshop"
-date:   2015-03-15 22:40
+date:   2015-01-08 15:54:41
 categories: news
 ---

-The submission deadline has been extended until the 22th of March!
+The first workshop on Negative and Inconclusive in Semantic Web Research has been accepted at [ESWC2015](http://2015.eswc-conferences.org/)!
+Stay tuned.